contiv/contiv.github.io/websrc/source/documents/tutorials/networking-kubernetes-16.md

 [vagrant@kubeadm-master contiv-1.0.3]$ sudo ./install/k8s/install.sh -n 192.168.2.54
 ```

-Make note of final outcome of this process.
+Make note of the final outcome of this process.
 This lists the URL for the UI.
 There are instructions for setting up a default network as well.

 ```
 Installation is complete